 The university invests in the Governments of Michigan Investing Cooperatively (GovMIC) program.
 The GovMIC share class was specifically designed for governmental entities and is a class within the broader Michigan Liquid Asset Fund (MILAF) portfolio.
 This external investment pool provides daily liquidity and flexibility to investors and measures its investments at amortized cost.
 There are no minimum deposit or redemption requirements for investors in the fund, nor are there any limits on the number of deposits or withdrawals.
 The fund is invested in compliance with Michigan Public Act 20.
 For Term MILAF funds, there is a one-day minimum investment period and investments may not be redeemed, without penalty, for at least 14 calendar days with the exception of direct investments of funds distributed by the State of Michigan.
 Redemptions made prior to the end of the applicable 14-day period are subject to a penalty equal to 15 days' interest on the amount redeemed.
-At June 30, 2019 and 2018, the university only had holdings in the GovMIC daily liquidity fund of the MILAF portfolio and the values were \$274,255 as of June 30, 2019 and \$56,581 as of June 30, 2018.
+The university only had holdings in the GovMIC daily liquidity fund of the MILAF portfolio and the values were \$1,581,839 as of June 30, 2020 of restricted bond proceeds and \$274,255 as of June 30, 2019 of operating cash.